TurboWarp/packager-extras/README.md

 The final executable will be stored in the `dist` folder.

 Some third-party executables are included inside the repository in the `third-party` folder.
 See the relevant "README.txt" documents in each folder for more information.

+## License

+TurboWarp Packager Extras is licensed under the GNU General Public License version 3.
+See LICENSE for more information.

+The output of TurboWarp Packager Extras is a derivative work of the packaged project you selected but NOT a derivative work of TurboWarp Packager Extras itself.